 Icemakers are an important part of a refrigerator, especially when it comes to keeping food and drinks cold.
 As such, when they malfunction or stop working altogether, homeowners should address the issue as soon as possible.
 Fortunately, many icemaker repairs can be undertaken by the homeowner with minimal tools.
 Before beginning any repair work, however, proper safety precautions must always be taken for personal protection – gloves, goggles, and other necessary equipment should be worn at all times during the repair process.

 Common problems associated with ice makers include clogged lines, frozen shut parts, and faulty water valves.
-When troubleshooting these issues, it is important to consider if there is something blocking the flow of water from entering the unit.
-If this appears to be the case then defrosting may need to take place in order to clear away any residue that has built up inside.
+When troubleshooting these issues, it is important to consider if something is blocking the flow of water from entering the unit.
+If this appears to be the case then defrosting may need to take place to clear away any residue that has built up inside.
 Additionally, replacing old or damaged parts could help improve performance and efficiency.
 This includes checking the thermostat and timer settings on the unit itself to ensure their accuracy.

-In some cases, attempting DIY ice maker repairs may not bring about satisfactory results due to the complexity of the appliance’s internal components or lack of skill on behalf of the individual attempting them; therefore seeking professional assistance might be a wise decision in order to avoid further damage or injury occurring while undertaking repairs oneself.
+In some cases, attempting DIY ice maker repairs may not bring about satisfactory results due to the complexity of the appliance’s internal components or lack of skill on behalf of the individual attempting them; therefore seeking professional assistance might be a wise decision to avoid further damage or injury occurring while undertaking repairs oneself.

 Seeking Professional Assistance